Young People, Mental Health and Being Online

 - 40% of young people said that social media has had a negative impact on their life.
 More girls than boys reported negative effects of using social media

 At the current time most people (not just young people) are probably spending much more time online.
-If this is making you feel worried in any way please come and ask us a question or chat to us on our 121 service
+If this is making you feel worried in any way please come and ask us a question.

 You can also read more about keeping safe online HERE